Chocolate Sheet Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

 I love cake and I love chocolate, so when you give me a chocolate cake I am in heaven!
 This is the best chocolate sheet cake recipe ever.
 It is perfectly moist, fluffy, and not too rich.
-The homemade frosting takes it to the next level too!
+The homemade frosting takes the decadent chocolate flavor to the next level too!
+Our easy chocolate icing recipe can also be used for any cake you like.

 - It will only take you about 15 minutes to prep this entire homemade chocolate sheet cake!
 And only an hour and 40 minutes to completely finish.